Grundfos: History

 Grundfos was established in 1945 in Bjerringbro by the late Poul Due Jensen in the cellar of his home.
 He gave his company the name of "Bjerringbro Pressestøberi og Maskinfabrik" (Bjerringbro Die-Casting and Machine Factory).
 In 1953, the company name was changed to "Bjerringbro Pumpefabrik" (Bjerringbro Pump Factory).
 The icon Archimedes water screw logo was introduced in 1955, and has been used since this time in various forms.
 In 1967, the company name again changed to "Grundfoss", which originally served as the name of a pump product produced by the company.
 In 1968 a slight change was made to "Grundfos" by dropping one 's' from the name.

 Ownership

 The Poul Due Jensen Foundation was established as a self-governing institution in 1975.
 Today, the foundation owns about 86%, employees about 2%, and the founder's family about 12% of shares in Grundfos Holding A/S. The aim of the foundation is the continued development of the Grundfos Group.
 The capital and the profits of the foundation are used solely for the aim of the foundation, that, is the profits are to be re-invested in the Grundfos companies.
 Grundfos Holding A/S is the majority shareholder in all the Grundfos companies.
-Jens Maaløe serves as the Foundation's chairman.
+Flemming Konradsen serves as the Foundation's chairman.